opendcs/opendcs/docs/source/start-lrgs.rst

 Server
 ======

-To server DDS data over make use of TLS create a java keystore file of a certificate and configure the lrgs to use it.
+To serve DDS data over make use of TLS create a java keystore file of a certificate and configure the LRGS to use it.
 If you have a certificate with key and the full trust chain you can do the following to create the keystore:

 .. code-block:: bash
-    #

     keytool -importkeystore -noprompt \
         -alias lrgs  \
         -destkeystore lrgs.ks \